youtogether-online/frontend/README.md

 # you-together-frontend

-YouTogether - project that allows you to view YouTube together
+YouTogether - project that allows you to view movies together